-ABOUT THE CONTEST:
+ABOUT THE KNICKERBOCKER PRIZE:

+Submit your entry online between December 15, 2013 – March 15, 2014.
 All entries are considered for publication, and all participants will receive a copy of the contest issue.
-The first- and second-place entries will receive $500 / $250 and publication in our contest issue.
+The winning entries will be announced on our website during May 2014, and will be published in the Summer/Fall contest issue.
 Finalists will be given priority consideration, but because of space, we can’t guarantee publication.

-ABOUT THIS YEAR'S JUDGE:
+ABOUT OUR JUDGE:

 Questions about these guidelines?
 E-mail us at firstname.lastname@example.org.